BimaAdi/DAMP-Docker-Apache-Mysql-PHP-/README.md

 # DAMP (Docker Apache Mysql PHP)
 PHP development on docker.
-PhpMyAdmin Included.
+This version use adminer instead of phpmyadmin.

 ## Requirements
 - docker >= 19.03.8